About Legacy

 Salvation

 We believe that salvation is by grace alone, through faith alone, in Christ alone (Ephesians 2:8-9).
-Every person is born in sin and separated from God, but through repentance and faith in Jesus Christ, we are justified, reconciled, and adopted as children of God (Romans 3:23-24, John 1:12-13).
+Every person is born in sin and separated from God, but through repentance and faith in Jesus Christ, we are justified, given a new heart, reconciled, and adopted as children of God (Romans 3:23-24, John 1:12-13).

 The Church

 We believe the Church is the Body of Christ, a city on a hill that cannot be hidden, shining as a witness to the world (Matthew 5:14-16).
 There is only one Church, made up of all who belong to Jesus, regardless of location or time in history (Ephesians 4:4-6).
+The Church exists for worship, discipleship, community, and mission - to declare and display the gospel to the world (Acts 2:42-47).
 The Church answers to Jesus as its ultimate authority, for He is the head of the Body (Colossians 1:18).
 It submits to the Bible for instruction on how to govern and operate, as the Scriptures provide everything needed for sound doctrine, leadership, worship, and mission (2 Timothy 3:16-17, Acts 2:42-47).

 Christian Life